 - Continually develop new and fresh ideas therefore inspiring others to get more involved with CARE.

-Building new enclosures for the new young cats and better accommodating for the aging felines is necessary.
+Building new enclosures for the new young cats and better accommodations for the aging felines is necessary.

 - Assess the possibilities for enclosure additions for long term care.